 I co-emceed the Houston Sober Leather contest last weekend, and because Robert was one of the judges and wrote all the pop questions about me without my knowledge, I ended up with a new nickname.
 (Question: “If your emcee Thomas were to get a tattoo of a Disney character, which one would it be and why?”
-Answer: “He would be Thumper.
+Answer: “It would be Thumper.
 I don’t know why.
-He just would be.”)
+It just would be.”)
 I was actually out of the room when this particular query was pitched, so when I came back in, everyone backstage was like, “Well, hey there, Thumper.”
 By the end of the contest, even the Misfits were calling me Thumper.
 My initial reaction was objection, but since the crowd seemed happy with the moniker, I just gave up and rolled with it.

 So, new first name: Check.
 And a lot of Ripcord employees use the bar as their surname online, so “Forge” was the obvious choice for mine.
 I logged into Facebook and made the appropriate updates, thus unleashing my new identity on an unsuspecting world.
 And then I posted a quick explanation, because I realized everyone would otherwise assume my account had been hacked.